naoever/jekyll-now/_posts/2017-4-24-breakout-game.md

 ## Today I learned (#TIL):

-- The outline of <canvas> element.
+- The outline of Canvas element.

 I use HTML5 everyday, but not so familiar with canvas.
 I think it's because I haven't handled JS.